Extracellular vesicle: T cell longevity

-The fate of T cells can be determined by the transfer of telomeres via EVs from APCs.
+The fate of T cells can be determined by the transfer of telomeres via EVs from antigen-presenting cells (APCs).
 T cells that acquire telomeres in such a manner regain stem-like characteristics, avoiding senescence.
 The creation of long-lived memory T cells via an EV injection of telomeres enhances long-term immunological memory.

 As biomarkers

 It has been suggested that EVs carrying nucleic acid cargo could serve as biomarkers for disease, especially in neurological disorders where it is difficult to assess the underlying pathology directly.

-EVs facilitate communication between different parts of the CNS, and therefore, EVs found in the blood of neurological patients contain molecules implicated in neurodegenerative diseases.
+EVs facilitate communication between different parts of the central nervous system (CNS), and therefore, EVs found in the blood of neurological patients contain molecules implicated in neurodegenerative diseases.
 EVs carrying myeloid cargo, for example, have long been recognized as a biomarker of brain inflammation.
-Furthermore, nucleic acids corresponding to APP, Aβ42, BACE1, and tau protein biomarkers were found to be associated with different neurodegenerative diseases.
+Furthermore, nucleic acids corresponding to amyloid-beta precursor protein (APP), Aβ42, BACE1, and tau protein biomarkers were found to be associated with different neurodegenerative diseases.

 Using EVs to profile RNA expression patterns could therefore help diagnose certain diseases before a patient become symptomatic.
 Exosome Diagnostic (Cambridge, MA, USA), for example, has a patent for detecting neurodegenerative diseases and brain injury based on the measure of RNA-s (mRNA, miRNA, siRNA, or shRNA) associated with CSF-derived EVs.

 Further work has expanded the diagnostic and predictive potential of EVs beyond neurological contexts.
 Recent studies have demonstrated the use of EVs as minimally invasive biomarkers across disease detection and immunotherapy stratification.
 Serum- and tissue-derived EV profiling has been shown to capture immune–tumour communication and correlate with disease progression and prognosis.

 Complementary investigations have shown that EV-derived nucleic acid and protein cargo can reflect immune activation states and disease dynamics in autoimmune and hematological disorders.

 In a 2025 study published in Science Advances, B-cell-derived EV transcriptomic profiles were shown to predict patient response to immune checkpoint inhibitors in melanoma, providing a minimally invasive tool to optimise immunotherapy selection.
 These findings highlight the dual role of EVs as both diagnostic biomarkers and decision-support tools in precision immuno-oncology.